syncfusion-content/asp.netwebforms-docs/aspnet/Grid/Style-and-Appearance.md

 ---
 layout: post
 title: Style and Appearance with Grid widget for Syncfusion Essential ASP.NET
-description: How to apply styling and appearance
+description: Learn here about styling and appearance support in Syncfusion Essential ASP.NET Webforms Grid Control, its elements, and more.
 platform: aspnet
 control: Grid
 documentation: ug
 ---

-# Style and Appearance
+# Style and Appearance in ASP.NET Webforms Grid

 ## List of classes and its purposes